-This Plum Torte is elegant but easy.
+This Plum Torte recipe is elegant but easy.
 It is moist, buttery, juicy, and unbelievable.
 This simple dessert recipe is everything you want in a dessert – it is easy to make, and lovely to eat!

 An Easy Plum Torte Recipe